-You want to know why choose H66cloud?
-Or what PUE is?
+So many questions.
+Why choose H66cloud?
+What is PUE?
 Or how the Open Compute Project works?
 Or why the blockchain matters?

-You are on the right place.
-A library of interesting topics and videos for you to view.
+You are in the right place.
+A library of cloud and colocation business topics and videos that will help it all make sense!

 H66cloud is the greenest cloud in the world.
 Built from the ground up all the way from the power source through to the data center design and including the cloud platform itself.
 H66cloud aims to help customers make significant savings with a number of innovative features including true pay per use and application portability.

 Colocation (sometimes shortened to ‘colo’) is a method of hosting one companies servers, storage and networking equipment in a data center operated by another company.
 Instead of running their own data center companies ‘co-locate’ their equipment by renting space, power and telecoms connectivity in a multi-tenant data center.
 The key point is that the customer owns the IT equipment but rents the required physical space, power and cooling to host it within the colocation data center.